 - Easy access.
 You may not need any experience to buy into a franchise, as most franchisors offer some form of training, and you may even find it easy to secure finance.
 It can often cost less than starting a business from scratch and banks may be more willing to lend when there is a proven business model available.

 - Finally, you will own your own business.
-Although you are buying into a franchise, you will still be the business owner, which means you will be your own boss – you’ll enjoy flexibility, control and satisfaction.
+Although you are buying into a franchise, you will still be the business owner, which means you will be your own boss – you’ll enjoy flexibility, control and satisfaction of owning a franchise.